C chords

 The relationship among chords

 All chords are constructed with a C root note.
-Further on, the major chords include a major third whereas the minor chords include a minor third as the second note in the chord.
+Further on, the major chords include a major third while the minor chords include a minor third as the second note in the chord.
 The third note is a so-called perfect fifth.
 Besides that, some chords are extended with sixths, sevenths, ninths and so on.

 Chord construction